Anara5/traveleraws/README.md

 ## Available Scripts

-In the project directory "fronend", you can run:
+In the project directory "frontend", you can run:

 ### `npm start`